 To be a happier worker, exercise your social muscle

-Recent job trends like the Great Resignation have put a spotlight on the connection between work and well-being.
-One way to boost happiness at work is to have stronger connections with colleagues.
+The pandemic spotlighted the connection between work and well-being.
+A way to boost happiness at work is stronger connections with colleagues.
+(Story aired on All Things Considered on Feb.
+18, 2023.)

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.